slowikowskiarkadiusz/peon-git/README.md

 ![Context menu](readmepics/2.png?raw=true "Context menu")

 I've made my own algorithm for drawing the git graph (structure is made in `git-graph.generator.ts` and it drawn it `git-graph.painter.ts`.
 I can't say I'm fully satisfied with it, but it'll do just for now.

+It might seem that I'm not making any progress on this one, but in fact I'm secretely rewriting this thing into a JavaFX application.
+I will upload it at some point here